-51. Members are free to approach the Fire Authority to provide them with such information, explanation and advice as they may reasonably need to assist them in discharging their role as members of the Fire Authority.
-Such approaches should normally be directed to the appropriate senior officer or, in cases of doubt, to the Chief Fire Officer.
-Members should not put undue pressure on officers to release information and documents to which they are not entitled to have access.

-52. Where information is requested on behalf of a third party, it will only be provided if :

-• it is in the public domain, and

-• it is not barred by the Data Protection Act or Freedom of Information Act from being given.

-53. Every member of a committee, panel or joint committee has a right to inspect documents about the business of that committee, panel or joint committee.
-A member who is not a member of a specific committee, panel or joint committee, may have access to any document about the business of that specific part of the Authority provided :
+- 9.1 Members are free to approach the Authority to provide them with such information, explanation and advice as they may reasonably need to assist them in discharging their role as Members of the Authority.
+Such approaches should normally be directed to the appropriate Senior Officer or, in cases of doubt, to the Chief Fire Officer.
+Members should not put undue pressure on Officers to release information and documents to which they are not entitled to have access. - 9.2 Where information is requested on behalf of a third party, it will only be provided if: - it is in the public domain, and - it is not barred by the General Data Protection Regulation or the Freedom of Information Act 2000 from being given. - 9.3 Every Member of a committee, panel or joint committee has a right to inspect documents about the business of that committee, panel or joint committee.
+A Member who is not a Member of a specific committee, panel or joint committee, may have access to any document about the business of that specific part of the Authority provided:

-he/she can demonstrate a reasonable need to see the documents in order to carry out his/her roles as a member (the "need to know" principle), and the documents do not contain "confidential" or "exempt" information as defined by the law.

-54. Disputes as to the validity of a member's request to see a document on a need to know basis will be determined by the Monitoring Officer.
-Officers should seek his/her advice if in any doubt about the reasonableness of a member's request.

-55. A member should obtain advice from the Clerk or Monitoring Officer in circumstances where he/she wishes to have access to documents or information:

-• where to do so is likely to be in breach of the Data Protection Act, or

-• where the subject matter is one in which he/she has a disclosable pecuniary or other interest as defined in the members' Code of Conduct.
+- they can demonstrate a reasonable need to see the documents in order to carry out their role as a Member (the "need to know" principle), and - the documents do not contain "confidential" or "exempt" information as defined by the law. - 9.4 Disputes as to the validity of a Member's request to see a document on a need to know basis will be determined by the Clerk & Monitoring Officer.
+Officers should seek their advice if in any doubt about the reasonableness of a Member's request. - 9.5 A Member should obtain advice from the Clerk & Monitoring Officer in circumstances where their wishes to have access to documents or information: - where to do so is likely to be in breach of the General Data Protection Regulation or - where the subject matter is one in which they have a disclosable pecuniary or other interest as defined in the Members' Code of Conduct.

-ACCESS TO PREMISES
+10. Access to Premises

-56. Officers have the right to enter Authority land and premises to carry out their work.
-Some officers have the legal power to enter property in the ownership of others.

-57. Members have a right of access to Authority land and premises to fulfil their duties.

-58. When making visits as individual members, members should :

-• whenever practicable, notify and make advance arrangements with the appropriate manager or officer in charge;

-• comply with health and safety, security and other workplace rules; and

-• not interfere with the services or activities being provided at the time of the visit.
+- 10.1 Officers have the right to enter Authority land and premises to carry out their work.
+Some Officers have the legal power to enter property in the ownership of others. - 10.2 Members have a right of access to Authority land and premises to fulfil their duties. - 10.3 When making visits as individual Members, Members should: - whenever practicable, notify and make advance arrangements with the appropriate manager or Officer in charge - comply with health and safety, security and other workplace rules; and - not interfere with the services or activities being provided at the time of the visit.

-CORRESPONDENCE
+11. Correspondence

-59. Correspondence between an individual member and an officer should not be copied to another member unless the author expressly intends and states that this is the case or consents.
-Where correspondence is copied, this should always be made explicit, i.e. there should be no 'blind' copies.

-60. Official letters written on behalf of the Authority should normally be in the name of the relevant officer however, the Chairman may initiate correspondence in his/her own name.
+- 11.1 Correspondence between an individual Member and an Officer should not be copied to another Member unless the author expressly intends and states that this is the case or consents.
+Where correspondence is copied, this should always be made explicit, ie there should be no 'blind' copies. - 11.2 Official letters written on behalf of the Authority should normally be in the name of the relevant Officer, however, the Chair may initiate correspondence in their own name.

-61. Letters which convene meetings, create obligations or give instructions on behalf of the Fire Authority should never be sent in the name of a member.
+11.3 Letters which convene meetings, create obligations or give instructions on behalf of the Authority should never be sent in the name of a Member.